Latest revision: Cabinet Order No. 127 of March 31, 2017

 (iv)any other relevant matters.

-(3)The preceding paragraph applies to the case where it has been decided to discontinue an investigation (excluding the case where it has been decided to discontinue an investigation pursuant to the provisions of the second sentence of paragraph (9) of Article 7 of the Act).
-In this case, the term “the facts found through the investigation and the conclusions derived therefrom” in the preceding paragraph is deemed to be replaced with “the facts found before the investigation has been discontinued and the reason for discontinuance of the investigation”.
+(3)The preceding paragraph applies mutatis mutandis when it has been decided to discontinue an investigation (excluding when it has been decided to discontinue an investigation pursuant to the provisions of the second sentence of paragraph (9) of Article 7 of the Act).
+In this case, the term “the facts found through the investigation and the conclusions derived therefrom” in the preceding paragraph is deemed to be replaced with “the facts found by the time of discontinuance of the investigation and the reason for discontinuance of the investigation”.

 (Consultations, etc. on investigation)

-Article 14.The Minister of Finance, the Minister having jurisdiction over the Japanese industry provided for in paragraph (1) of Article 7 of the Act (hereinafter in this Article referred to as “the Minister having jurisdiction over the industry”) and the Minister of Economy, Trade and Industry, if it is found necessary to initiate an investigation, are to notify each other of that fact.
-In this case, the Minister of Finance, the Minister having jurisdiction over the industry and the Minister of Economy, Trade and Industry keep in close contact with each other (including transmitting from the Minister of Finance to the Minister having jurisdiction over the industry and the Minister of Economy, Trade and Industry copies of documents submitted pursuant to the provisions of paragraphs (1) to (5) of Article 4 and paragraph (1) of Article 11) with respect to the investigation (including handling of the results of the investigation) and the undertaking offered under paragraph (8) of Article 7 of the Act, and any important matters involved are to be determined through consultation with each other.
+Article 14.The Minister of Finance, the Minister having jurisdiction over the Japanese industry provided for in paragraph (1) of Article 7 of the Act (hereinafter in this Article referred to as “the Minister having jurisdiction over the industry”) and the Minister of Economy, Trade and Industry, when it is found necessary to initiate an investigation, shall notify each other of such necessity.
+In this case, the Minister of Finance, the Minister having jurisdiction over the industry and the Minister of Economy, Trade and Industry shall keep in close contact with each other (including transmitting from the Minister of Finance to the Minister having jurisdiction over the industry and the Minister of Economy, Trade and Industry copies of documents submitted pursuant to the provisions of paragraphs (1) to (5) of Article 4 and paragraph (1) of Article 11) with respect to the investigation (including handling of the results of the investigation) and the undertaking offered under paragraph (8) of Article 7 of the Act, and any important matters involved shall be determined through consultation with each other.

 (Refund)

-Article 15.An importer who seeks refund of countervailing duty on the designated goods pursuant to the provisions of paragraph (29) of Article 7 of the Act shall submit a written request for refund, stating the amount of countervailing duty to be refunded and the basis for calculation of the amount, accompanied by evidence sufficient to justify the request for refundable amount, to the Director General of Customs who has given import permission for the designated goods.
-In this case, the Director General of Customs shall send a copy of the written request and the evidence to the Minister of Finance.
+Article 15.An importer who seeks refund of countervailing duty for the designated goods pursuant to the provisions of paragraph (29) of Article 7 of the Act shall submit a written request for refund, stating the amount of countervailing duty to be refunded and the basis for calculation of the amount, accompanied by evidence sufficient to substantiate the request for refundable amount, to the Director General of Customs who has given import permission for the designated goods.
+In this case, the Director General of Customs shall transmit a copy of the written request and the evidence to the Minister of Finance.

-(2)The second sentence of the preceding Article applies to the case where the investigation referred to in paragraph (30) of Article 7 of the Act has been initiated.
+(2)The second sentence of the preceding Article applies mutatis mutandis when the investigation referred to in paragraph (30) of Article 7 of the Act has been initiated.

-(3)The Minister of Finance, if a decision has been taken to extend the investigation period referred to in paragraph (30) of that Article pursuant to the provisions of the proviso to paragraph (31) of Article 7 of the Act, shall promptly notify in writing the person who has made the request pursuant to the provisions of paragraph (29) of that Article, of that decision, the investigation period so extended and the reason for the extension.
+(3)The Minister of Finance, when a decision has been taken to extend the investigation period referred to in paragraph (30) of that Article pursuant to the provisions of the proviso to paragraph (31) of Article 7 of the Act, shall promptly notify in writing the person who has made the request pursuant to the provisions of paragraph (29) of that Article of this decision, the investigation period extended and the reason for the extension.

 (Referral to the Council on Customs, Tariff, Foreign Exchange and other Transactions)

-Article 16.The Minister of Finance, if it is found, based on the result of investigation, necessary to impose countervailing duty pursuant to the provisions of paragraph (1) of Article 7 of the Act, to alter (including alteration of the period designated pursuant to the provisions of that paragraph) or to abolish countervailing duty imposed pursuant to the provisions of that paragraph or to take the measure under paragraph (10) of that Article, promptly refers the matter to the Council on Customs, Tariff, Foreign Exchange and other Transactions.
+Article 16.When, on the basis of the result of investigation, it is found necessary to impose countervailing duty pursuant to the provisions of paragraph (1) of Article 7 of the Act, to alter (including alteration of the period designated pursuant to the provisions of that paragraph) or to abolish countervailing duty imposed pursuant to the provisions of that paragraph or to take the measure prescribed in paragraph (10) of that Article, the Minister of Finance shall promptly refer the matter to the Council on Customs, Tariff, Foreign Exchange and other Transactions.